When you buy something through one of the links on our site, we may earn an affiliate commission.

 Best Women’s Climbing Shorts

-The above shorts are all men’s shorts.
+The above shorts are all men’s climbing shorts.
 For the female climbers out there, we’ve also compiled a list of the top women’s climbing shorts:

 How to Choose the Best Climbing Shorts for Your Needs